imtayadeway/imtayadeway.github.io/about/index.md

 This is my blog.

-It may cover some of the following topics: Ruby, Emacs, Git, Linux, tea, dyspraxia, space jazz and aspect ratio-induced anxiety.
+It may cover some of the following topics: Ruby, Emacs, Git, Linux, tea, space jazz and aspect ratio-induced anxiety.

 It uses the [Simplex theme](https://bootswatch.com/simplex).